Connecting our menstrual & creative cycles

 This creative freedom isn’t something that comes naturally to me.
 In fact, I feel a lot of resistance to it.
 I feel my inner critic peering over my shoulder, wondering if I’m spending my time frivolously.

-But the more I dive into this place, the more I find comfort in the uncomfortable, the more I begin to notice the shifts in my mental landscape.
+But the more I dive into this place, the more I find comfort in the uncomfortable, the more I begin to notice the shifts in my mental landscape throughout my menstrual cycle.
 How my mind, my body, and my spirit react to these creative endeavours differently week by week.

 Before I move any further, I need to preface my words.
 My experience is mine.

-This may sound obvious, but in the cyclical living world there’s a new fad of cycle syncing everything… and I love coordinating my tasks according to my strengths each day.
-The problem is some people are offering blanket approaches to your individual cycle.
+This may sound obvious, but in the cyclical living world there’s a new fad of cycle syncing everything.
+The problem is some folks are offering blanket approaches to your individual cycle.
 Do this during this week, do that during that week.

 Our bodies are unique.
 Our cyclical experiences are unique.
 Yes, I can highlight how the average human may feel during each week of their menstrual cycle, but that may not be how you feel.
 And you’re what’s important in this equation.

 If you haven’t experienced putting yourself and your body first when it comes to menstrual cycle awareness, then here’s your invitation to do so.
-You can access my free cycle charts here.
-Use them to chart whatever symptoms come up each day and, in this case, how you’re feeling creatively.
-If you need more instructions, check out my post on charting your cycle here.
+Download my free cycle charts and then use them to chart whatever symptoms come up each day and, in this case, how you’re feeling creatively.
+If you need more instructions, check out my blog post on how to chart your menstrual cycle!

 For me, I have noticed so many new and interesting things in relation to my writing process.